exakat/exakat-docs/Reference/Rules/Variables/Php7IndirectExpression.rst

 Php 7 Indirect Expression
 +++++++++++++++++++++++++

-  Those are variable indirect expressions that are interpreted differently in PHP 5 and PHP 7.
+  This rule reports variable indirect expressions, that are interpreted differently in PHP 5 and PHP 7.

-You should check them so they don't behave strangely.
+They should be checked, as they will behave differently between these PHP versions.

 .. code-block:: php